HVAC DESIGN DESCRIPTION

 Figure 1. below provides a schematic representation of the HVAC system, home insulation levels and unique air flow design.
 It does not represent the architectural design or actual scale

 of the home but does show the functional elements included in the design.
-Four independent subsystems are shown with their associated air flows in overlay.
-A fourth source not shown provides emergency backup heat via baseboard radiant electric appliances.
+Four subsystems are shown with associated air flows in overlay.
+A fifth not shown provides emergency backup heat via baseboard radiant electric appliances.
 In actual use this backup is not needed unless there is failure of the Geothermal HVAC.

 Figure 1 shows the interrelationship between the many aspects of a novel and unique HVAC system.
 Following is a description of each contributing component: